ACReeser/councilore-hybrid/rules.md

 ## What is Councilore

-Councilore is a hybrid card game/web game where players, as council members of a medieval town, must manage day-to-day decisions while accruing enough Gold and Influence to become Mayor-For-Life.
+Councilore is a hybrid card game/web game where players, as council members of a medieval town, must manage day-to-day decisions while accruing enough Gold and Influence to become Chairman-For-Life.

 ## Setup

 1. Start a new game by selecting a town name, coat of arms, and victory conditions.
 2. Each player starts with 5 Influence and 5 Gold.
 3. Deal 5 cards to each player.
-4. Elect the first Mayor by voting for which player has the fanciest outfit.
-In case of tie, see _Alternate Boring Mayor Election Rules_
+4. Elect the first Chairman by voting for which player has the fanciest outfit.
+In case of tie, see _Alternate Boring Chairman Election Rules_
-    *   **Alternate Boring Mayor Election Rules**: The oldest player is Mayor.
+    *   **Alternate Boring Chairman Election Rules**: The oldest player is Chairman.
 5. If there are new players, review the **Schemes and Motives** rules and **Victory Conditions**.
 6. Begin the game by viewing the first Daily Decision.